-- Lantmännen is a long-time participant in "Focus on nutrients", an initiative that started in 2001 and works to reduce eutrophication and GHG emissions, and ensure safe use of plant protection products.
-Focus on nutrients offers information and free advice to Swedish farmers. - Precision farming helps to reduce plant nutrient leakage from farmland.
+- Lantmännen is a long-time participant in Greppa Näringen, an initiative that started in 2001 and works to reduce eutrophication and GHG emissions, and ensure safe use of plant protection products.
+Greppa Näringen offers information and free advice to Swedish farmers. - Precision farming helps to reduce plant nutrient leakage from farmland.
 For example, Yara's N-sensor, used in Lantmännen's Climate & Nature cultivation program, can optimize the amount of nitrogen to be supplied to the crop by means of image analysis. - The SamZon cooperation project, in which Lantmännen participates, is developing a concept for protection zones, which, among other things, minimize the risk of leakage of undesirable substances from farmland.